 - Free trial: 7 days (with pay-per-view event purchase)

 First, there's DAZN – pronounced "Da Zone," a sports streaming subscription service that was first available in Canada in 2017 and has grown in popularity – and price – since then.
-You can enjoy DAZN for as low as $24.99 per month or $249.99 for the year.
+You can enjoy DAZN for as low as $19.99 per month, all the way up to $449.99 for the year.

-There's no NHL content available – so hockey fans out there, this one may not be for you.
-But they do offer a great selection of NFL as well as soccer.
+They do offer a great selection of NFL as well as soccer.
 There’s cricket content as well, but it’s mostly documentaries and specials, not live games.
+And, DAZN just announced a multi-year partnership to stream NHL games.

 Here’s a sample of the leagues you can find on DAZN: